BioComputingUP/ring-pymol/README.md

     - Add https://ring.biocomputingup.it/plugin/
 - Click on ring-plugin.zip in the right panel and then Install
 - Set the installation directory
--
 - The plugin should now appear on the Plugin menu of PyMOL

 ### Singularity container

-Another option for installing the plugin is to use the singularity container definition file provided in this repository.
+Another option for installing the plugin is to use the [singularity](https://docs.sylabs.io/guides/latest/admin-guide/) container definition file provided in this repository.
 To create the image file you can follow these steps: